rustfoundation/foundation.rust-lang.org/news/rust-foundation-in-review-2024-annual-report-preview.md

 index: false
 layout: layouts/news.njk
 ---
 As 2024 comes to a close, the Rust Foundation is looking back on our significant progress over the past year in collaboration with our members and collaborators in the Rust community.
-From expanding our technology initiatives to welcoming new staff, project directors, and members and beyond, 2024 has been a year of significant growth and achievement.
+From expanding our technology initiatives to welcoming new staff, project directors, members and beyond, 2024 has been a year of significant growth and achievement.

 This blog serves as a brief reflection on the milestones we’ve reached and our many focus areas in 2024 and gives our community a glimpse into our Annual Report, which will be published in January 2025.